Stephen Gwynn

 Stephen Lucius Gwynn (13 February 1864 – 11 June 1950) was an Irish journalist, biographer, author, poet and Protestant Nationalist politician.
-As a member of the Irish Parliamentary Party he represented Galway city as its Member of Parliament from 1906 to 1918.
+As a member of the Irish Parliamentary Party he represented Galway Borough as its Member of Parliament from 1906 to 1918.
 He served as a British Army officer in France during World War I and was a prominent proponent of Irish involvement in the Allied war effort.
 He founded the Irish Centre Party in 1919, but his moderate nationalism was eclipsed by the growing popularity of Sinn Féin.

 Family background

 Stephen Gwynn was born in Saint Columba's College in Rathfarnham, south County Dublin, where his father John Gwynn (1827–1917), a biblical scholar and Church of Ireland clergyman, was warden.
 His mother Lucy Josephine (1840–1907) was the daughter of the Irish nationalist William Smith O'Brien.
 Stephen was the eldest of ten children (eight brothers and two sisters).
 Shortly after his birth the family moved to Ramelton in County Donegal to the parish where his father had been appointed parson; he later became Regius Professor of Divinity at Trinity College Dublin.